protocol-registries/link-relations/README.md

 # Link Relation Registry Interface

 This repository manages requests to add and change entries in the [link relation type IANA registry](https://www.iana.org/assignments/link-relations/link-relations.xhtml).
+See [its contribution terms](.github/CONTRIBUTING.md).

 To register a relation type (or request a change to an existing one), you can: